15 Things You Didn’t Know About Montreal Before Living Here

 Here's our list - non-complete - of the 15 things you didn't know about Montreal before living here.

 Beer is the favorite drink of Canadians.
 You can find beer in some grocery stores like Metro, Provigo or IGA, and in depanneurs, which are pretty much everywhere in Montreal.
 The same goes for wine.
 But if you want strong alcohol, along with fine wine and beer, you have to go to the SAQ, the Société des alcools du Québec.
 Depending on the country you are from, you will be not so pleasantly surprised by the price of the bottle.

 It is also important to know that you can’t buy alcohol after 11 p.m. in stores, and 2:30 a.m. in bars.
 And of course, you have to be at least 18 to buy any.

 2. The depanneurs

-Depanneurs are small store where you can find basic products, beer and wine, as said above, and cigarettes.
+Depanneurs are a small store where you can find basic products, beer and wine, as said above, and cigarettes.
 For the latter, they are the first place smokers go to buy their packs.
-Depanneurs truly are a blessing, especially in the middle of the night when you ran out of cookies and the stores are closed.
+Depanneurs truly is a blessing, especially in the middle of the night when you ran out of cookies and the stores are closed.
 Just for example.
 Locate the nearest depanneur to your home and check the schedules, it will most probably save your life one day.
 Call it "the dep" to sound even more local.